1024monkeys/DigitaxST_EZMotion_ModbusTCP/README.md

 https://pypi.python.org/pypi/pymodbus
 Installs easily with 'pip install pymodbus' (once python is installed).

 Note that when using Windows, and an additional install may be required.
-Try running the pymodbus installtion, and follow any directions displayed if the pymodbus installation fails.
+Try running the pymodbus installation, and follow any directions displayed if the pymodbus installation fails.

 To install:
  Copy the source files wherever you want them.
- Open a command window (terminal) at that location and type: "python st_ez.py" Profit.
+ Open a command window (terminal) at that location and type: "python st_ez.py".
+ Profit.

  Press Ctrl-C to quit the program.